m-bock/purescript-transit/README.md

 To create values of type `Variant`, **Transit** provides the `v` function from `Transit.VariantUtils`.
 It's a convenience wrapper around `Variant`'s `inj` function that uses type application (no Proxy needed) and allows omitting empty record arguments:

-- Empty record payload (argument can be omitted)
+- Transit record payload (argument can be omitted)

   ```purescript
   v @"DoorOpen" :: State